Profile: Chad's Hissene Habre

 His dreaded political police force, the Documentation and Security Directorate (DDS), is accused of some of the worst abuses.

-Mr Habre, 69, who denies any knowledge of murders and torture, is facing extradition to Belgium to face charges of crimes against humanity and torture.
+Mr Habre, 72, who denies any knowledge of murders and torture, is going on trial in Senegal, accused of crimes against humanity.

 He seized power in 1982 from Goukouni Oueddei, a former rebel comrade who had won elections.

 It was widely believed that he was backed by the CIA, as a bulwark against Libya's Colonel Muammar Gaddafi.

 His coup came in the middle of a war with Libya over the disputed Aozou strip.

 Backed by the United States and France, Mr Habre's forces drove out the Libyans in 1983.